yzimroni/RealTime/README.md

-# RealTime
+# RealTime Craftbukkit plugin
-RealTime Craftbukkit plugin
+The plugin changes the time of the server worlds to the time of the real life.